mscoutermarsh/dotfiles/README.md

 RCM creates dotfile symlinks (`.vimrc` -> `/dotfiles/vimrc`) from your home directory to your `/dotfiles/` directory.

 ### Installing Plugins
 Plugins are listed in `vimrc.bundles`.

+To install them you'll need vundle.
+Installation directions are here: https://github.com/gmarik/Vundle.vim.
-To install them, open vim and type `:BundleInstall`.
+Once vundle is installed.
+Open vim and type `:BundleInstall`.
 And then restart vim.
 You'll need to do this for everything to work.

 ### Git Config
 Make sure you update ```gitconfig``` with your own name and email address.
 Otherwise you'll be committing as me. :smile_cat:

+#### Custom Fonts
+You'll need to use a custom font for Airline to look nice.
+(Seeing weird symbols?
+This is why!).
+See here: https://github.com/Lokaltog/powerline-fonts
+I use sourcecode pro.
+Once installed, go into iterm2 and Profiles > Text.
+Change both fonts.

 ### Recommended